Greening: Greening schoolyards

 Schools increase the total green space by adding green oases in yards and replacing pavement with vegetation.
 In Paris, schools have adopted this intervention as a cooling program for schools.
 Chicago's Department of Water Management and the Metropolitan Water Reclamation District of Greater Chicago implemented a greening initiative called The Space to Grow.
 Though the purpose of this initiative was to control flooding and stormwater, schools successfully replaced asphalt with green space because of generous program funding by the city.

 Green roofs

 Installing green roofs on schools is an alternative way of increasing green space access for children, especially in urban areas.
 The United States is currently seeing efforts by political figures to increase awareness and funding in greening.
 For example, U.S. Rep. Nydia M, Velazquez (D-NY) introduced a bill that would allocate $500 million federal funds to plan, install and maintain green roofs at public schools in New York City.
 It would be overseen by the U.S. Department of Energy through a grant program.
 Green roofs can prove to be beneficial to urban environments.
-As an urban green space, green roofs can help combat the Urban heat island effect (UHI).
+As an urban green space, green roofs can help combat the Urban heat island effect.